 Attending a Jewish summer camp is one of the most important ways to reinforce Jewish identity and community.
 Temple camperships long have been available to assist needy youngsters who are eligible with a portion of the cost, but we also want to help new and less-experienced campers try a summer home for the spirit.

-Fort Wayne Jewish Federation's Camp Joe Levine Summer 2016 - Camp Joe Levine is held at Fox Island and offers fun activities in a beautiful setting.
+Fort Wayne Jewish Federation's Camp Joe Levine Summer 2018 - Camp Joe Levine is held at Fox Island and offers fun activities in a beautiful setting.
 Check back for more information for camp for children age 4 and up.
-Registration forms will be available at www.jewishfortwayne.org.
 Contact the Jewish Federation of Fort Wayne at (260) 456-0400 for information on Camp Joe Levine, camperships,

 and other financial support for youth programs in Israel.